markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company runs its Linu  workloads on Compute Engine instances.
+### Your company runs its Linux workloads on Compute Engine instances.
 Your company will be working with a new operations partner that does not use Google Accounts.
 You need to grant access to the instances to your operations partner so they can maintain the installed tooling.
 What should you do?

 - [ ] Enable Cloud IAP for the Compute Engine instances, and add the operations partner as a Cloud IAP Tunnel User.
 - [ ] Tag all the instances with the same network tag.
 Create a firewall rule in the VPC to grant TCP access on port 22 for traffic from the operations partner to instances with the network tag.